-11 OVERTAKING ON THE SAM TACK
+11 OVERTAKING

-The overtaking board shall keep clear of the overtaken board.
-The overtaken board shall not change course if as a result the overtaking board would need to take action to avoid contact.
+The overtaking board shall keep clear and the overtaken board shall not change course if as a result the other board would need to take action to avoid contact.
+The inside board is entitled to room.

 12 ON THE SAME TACK, NOT OVERLAPPED